Kingda Ka: Queue

-Guests pass under the jungle-themed entrance sign and enter the queue line, which is surrounded by bamboo, which augments the jungle-themed music that plays in the background.
-Along the way, there are safety and warning signs about the ride.
-Following a long straight section, guests turn left and head into a switchback section.
-Guests walk through some curved paths before entering the station.
+Guests passed under the jungle-themed entrance sign and entered the queue line, which was surrounded by bamboo, which augments the jungle-themed music that played in the background.
+Throughout the queue, there were safety and warning signs about the ride.
+Following a long straight section, guests turned left and headed into a switchback section, which was followed by several curved paths before entering the station.

 Layout

-After the train has been locked and checked, it moves slowly out of the station to the launch area, then passes through a switch track which allows four trains on two tracks to load simultaneously.
-When the signal is given to launch, the train rolls back slightly so that the catch car can latch on to the middle car, and the brakes retract on the launch track.
-As the brake fins are retracting, a recording announces: "Arms down, head back, hold on!"
-The train is launched approximately five seconds later.
+After the train had been locked and checked, it moved slowly out of the station to the launch area, then passed through a switch track which allowed four trains on two tracks to load simultaneously.
+When the signal was given to launch, the train rolled back slightly so that the catch car could latch on to the middle car, and the brakes retracted on the launch track.
+As the brake fins were retracting, a recording announced: "Arms down, head back, hold on!"
+The train was launched approximately five seconds later.